Used 2013 Acura ILX

 After a decade of moving upmarket and farther away from the entry-level buyer, Acura's back with a new-generation compact model, the 2013 ILX.
 Smaller and less expensive than the TSX, the ILX sedan is aimed at shoppers who want something a bit nicer and sportier than the typical mainstream sedan but aren't willing to step up to the higher expense of an established luxury car.
-It reminds us a lot of the brand's old Integra, and like that car, the ILX is pretty successful in its mission.
+Overall, the ILX is fairly successful in its mission.
 Nevertheless, you'll also want to be aware of the limitations of this strategy.

 The 2013 Acura ILX is based on the Honda Civic, but it's slightly longer and wider, and has unique styling that sets it pretty far apart from its Honda relative.
 Most importantly, there are significant engineering and interior enhancements.
-Dismissing the ILX as just a Civic in an Acura badge would be unfair.
+Dismissing the ILX as just a Civic wearing Acura badges would be unfair.

 With a comfortable ride, comparatively spacious interior and decent level of standard equipment, the base ILX is a new and interesting option for buyers looking for an affordable entry point into the premium Acura brand.
 The ILX 2.4 is compelling as a low-key premium sport sedan, but it is expensive in relation to its absolute performance, and the lack of an automatic transmission limits its appeal.
 The ILX Hybrid delivers good -- but not outstanding -- fuel economy and also is relatively expensive.

 The 2013 Acura ILX is one of but a few choices for a truly entry-level car from a luxury brand.
 The Buick Verano is one such model.
-It doesn't offer the engine variety of the ILX, but it's less expensive to start and has a more powerful base engine and a notably nicer interior.
+It may not offer a hybrid version, but it's less expensive to start and offers a strong 250-horsepower engine upgrade as well as a nicer interior.
 There are also the Audi A3 and Lexus CT 200h, two premium models worth cross-shopping with the ILX, as they offer hatchback utility and fuel economy similar to that of the ILX Hybrid.

 One other aspect to consider is the ILX's price once you've loaded it up with options.
 For the same money, you could also get a loaded version of a popular midsize sedan such as a Ford Fusion, Kia Optima or Nissan Altima.
 You could also save some money and consider loaded versions of the Dodge Dart or Ford Focus.
 Most of these cars will offer the same number of convenience and luxury features as the ILX.
 But for somebody desiring a relatively affordable small sedan that's good on gas and gives off a premium vibe, the ILX is a smart choice.

-Optional for the base ILX is the Premium package.
-It includes 17-inch wheels, xenon headlamps, foglamps, leather upholstery, heated front seats, a power driver seat, a more advanced rearview camera, active noise cancellation (Hybrid excluded) and an upgraded seven-speaker sound system with satellite radio.
+Moving up to the Premium trims gets you 17-inch wheels, xenon headlamps, foglamps, leather upholstery, heated front seats, a power driver seat, a more advanced rearview camera, active noise cancellation (Hybrid excluded) and an upgraded seven-speaker sound system with satellite radio.
 Acura also offers the Premium package-equipped ILX with the 2.4-liter engine configuration.

-The Technology package (optional for the base or Hybrid but not the ILX with the 2.4-liter engine) includes the equipment from the Premium package and adds a hard drive-based navigation system and a surround-sound audio system with digital music storage.
+The Technology trim (oddly not available on the 2.4) includes the equipment from the Premium package and adds a hard drive-based navigation system and a surround-sound audio system with digital music storage.

-The standard engine for the 2013 ILX is a 2.0-liter four-cylinder engine that generates 150 horsepower and 140 pound-feet of torque.
+The standard engine for the 2013 ILX is a 2.0-liter four-cylinder engine that generates 150 hp and 140 pound-feet of torque.
 The only transmission offered is a five-speed automatic that sends its power to the front wheels.
-In Edmunds performance testing, this powertrain brought the ILX from zero to 60 mph in 9 seconds, which is average for a compact economy car.
+In Edmunds performance testing, this powertrain brought the ILX from zero to 60 mph in 9 seconds.
+That's average for a compact economy car but slow for a compact wearing a premium badge.
 Fuel economy is pretty respectable at 24 mpg city/35 mpg highway and 28 mpg combined.